mohamedawnallah/Learning-Bitcoin/cryptocurrency/README.md

 By this we're mainting security and integrity of the blockchain

 # What is Segregated Witness ?
 (SegWit)
+- Segregated Witness (SegWit) refers to a change in Bitcoin's transaction format where the witness information was removed from the input field of the block.
+The stated purpose of Segregated Witness is to prevent non-intentional Bitcoin transaction malleability and allow for more transactions to be stored within a block.
+- Signature and Public key `(scriptSig)` takes up to 60% of the whole transaction size
+- It's called `Segregated Witnes`s because `scirptSig` used as a witness to verify that the who ownership of the message
 # Public Key vs Bitcoin Address

 # Hierachically Deterministic (HD) Wallets